MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ### Issues

-At first I thought it would be enough to keep stacking events together but soon enough I found not every entry refers to the *same hierarchy*.
+At first, I thought it would be enough to keep stacking events together but soon enough I found not every entry refers to the *same hierarchy*.
 You may have two `Project` building in parallel and events get mixed up.

 Here's where we go back to the `BuildEventContext`.
 Remember it had `ProjectInstanceId`, `TargetId` and `TaskId` members?
 Thanks to that, we can recreate the actual hierarchy!

 Each context will populate these values as we get deeper in the hierarchy (i.e. a `Project` won't have a `TargetId` defined), with some exceptions:

   * The `Build` is a unique element with no context.
   * A `Project` has a `ParentEventContext` member (defined in the `ProjectStartedEvent` class).
-It can be empty (it's a top-level one) or reference a `Task` context.
+It can be empty (it's a top-level `Project`) or reference a `Task` context.

 There are a lot of caveats in the implementation, some inconsistencies (like a `Task` that spawns a `Project` but that `Task` is finished before the `Project` even starts), and some trial and error.